garden-io/garden/docs/reference/commands.md

 # The output log from the run.
 log:

-# A map of primitive values, output from the task.
+# Structured outputs from the execution, as defined by individual action/module types, to be made available for
+# dependencies and in templating.
 outputs:
-  # Number, string or boolean
   <name>:

 namespaceStatus: